Affect Recognition in Conversations Using Large Language Models: Results and Discussions

 \subsection{In-context Learning}

+ICL samples are randomly selected for each class and are the same within each experiment set-up for all models.
 The performance of LLMs with different numbers of ICL samples is outlined in Table \ref{tab:icl-exp}, from which we have derived the following observation:

-\paragraph{Larger models tend to derive greater benefits from an increased number of ICL samples.} LLaMA-7B and Alpaca-7B do not consistently benefit from including more ICL samples in the prompt.
-They perform optimally on IEMOCAP (4-way) and EmoWOZ when $N=1$ and on IEMOCAP (5-way) when $N=0$.
-Larger models, GPT-3.5 and GPT-4, saw more consistent improvement in performance with the increased number of ICL samples.
-GPT-4 demonstrated the best performance and derived the most significant benefits from ICL samples.
+\paragraph{Larger models tend to derive greater benefits from an increased number of ICL samples to recognise emotions.} LLaMA-7B, Alpaca-7B, and LLaMA-3-8B do not consistently benefit from an increased number of ICL samples in the prompt.
+Optimal model performance generally occurs when $N=0$ or $N=1$.
+This suggests that effectively utilising the full context remains as a challenge for LLMs.
+Larger models, GPT-3.5 and GPT-4, show more consistent improvement in performance with the increased number of ICL samples.
+GPT-4 derives the most significant benefits from ICL samples and performs the best across all models.

+\paragraph{The effectiveness of ICL is limited for depression detection.} The performance is in general the best when $N=0$, followed by $N=3$.
+This suggests that for depression detection, a task to detect more nuanced affective state than emotion from a longer sequence, a single ICL sample for each class could strongly bias the model.
+This leads to zero F1s where models predict all samples as \textit{Not Depressive}.
+Including more ICL samples could mitigate this effect, but the performance is further limited by models' incapability to handle extremely lengthy input.
+This motivates further research efforts to handle huge context containing nuanced task-related cues when using LLMs.